-If you have questions about data or privacy contact our data protection officer Gareth Rodgers on 0191 277 7666.
+If you have questions about data or privacy, please contact our Data Protection Office at firstname.lastname@example.org.

 How we get your information

 We get applicant information in two ways – it is supplied to us directly (or via a planning agent on your behalf) or we receive it from a third party website that provides a transaction service.
 These include, but are not limited to:

 - The Planning Portal

 We also receive comments, representations, allegations and questions by email, letter, and our Public Access website.

 So we can make decisions on their applications, individuals must provide us with some personal data (for example name, address, contact details).
 In a small number of circumstances, individuals will provide us with “special category data” in support of their application (for example, evidence of medical history).

 We use the information make decisions about the use of land in the public interest.
 This is known as a “public task” and is why we do not need you to “opt in” to allow your information to be used.

 We are obliged under the regulations to make some information provided to us available on planning registers.
 This is a permanent record of our planning decisions that form part of the planning history of a site, along with other facts that form part of the “land search”.